Back

 • Minimum commitment of 5 years.

-• No retroactive application.
+• No retroactive claims.

-Advantages for tenants:
+Advantages for Tenants:

 • Transparency through CPI.